Conrad2134/acknowledge/README.md

 </div>
 ```

-_Please do not put `data-acknowledge` on the same button that also dismisses the modal - something disastrous could happen. `acknowledge` will close the modal automatically upon acknowledgement._
+_Please do not put `data-acknowledge` on the same button that also dismisses the modal - something disastrous could happen. `acknowledge` will close the modal automatically upon acknowledgement, unless the `keepOpen` option is passed._

 With JavaScript, you can call `acknowledge` by passing it a selector for the modal you want to target.